samRiley04/PayCAT/static/user-help.md

 Recommended settings for PDF files:
 - Print to PDF.
-- Macos: Select "Background graphics".
+- Google Chrome, Microsoft Edge: Select "Background graphics".
 Set "Scale" to "Customised" -> 50%.

 **Notes for exporting**
 - The program struggles with exporting payslips because there are many different types of random descriptions.
 It struggles to identify this and may throw errors.